dotkernel/light-documentation/docs/book/v1/introduction/file-structure.md

 It is a good practice to standardize the file structure of projects.

-When using DotKernel Light, the following structure is installed by default:
+When using Dotkernel Light, the following structure is installed by default:

 ![Dotkernel Light File Structure!](https://docs.dotkernel.org/img/light/file-structure-dk-light.png)